-Comments: The Department of Labor (DOL) has taken steps to develop a cost-effective mechanism to share FECA compensation information with states, as GAO recommended in April 2013, but has not completed its efforts.
+Comments: The Department of Labor (DOL) has taken steps to develop a cost-effective mechanism to share FECA compensation information with states, as GAO recommended in April 2013.
 Specifically, in September 2015, DOL officials stated that the agency's Office of Workers' Compensation Programs was working to develop agreements between DOL's workers' compensation information systems and an information system that serves as a hub for state UI payments that would allow DOL to provide information on FECA compensation to states for use in determining unemployment benefits.
 In March 2017, DOL told us that a Memorandum of Understanding had been signed by all parties and DOL is now setting up data transfer procedures.
 When completed, these actions should help states to identify whether claimants are inappropriately receiving overlapping UI and FECA payments.

 Recommendation: The Secretary of Labor should assess the feasibility of developing a cost-effective mechanism to share FECA compensation information with states, such as reporting information to the National Directory of New Hires, to help identify whether claimants are inappropriately receiving overlapping UI and FECA payments.